dpadevteam/dpa/content/posts/eight-tools-web-privacy.md

 {{< figure src="./ublock.svg" caption="uBlock Origin" height="200">}}

-[uBlock Origin](https://ublockorigin.com/) is a web content blocker that removes ads, trackers, and other annoyances from your web browsing experience.
+[uBlock Origin](https://ublockorigin.com/) is an open-source web content blocker that removes ads, trackers, and other annoyances from your web browsing experience.
 Created in 2014 by Raymond Hill, uBlock Origin can reduce the risk of spyware, malware and tracking mechanisms embedded in webpages.

 ## 2. Proton VPN